andreychemist/andreychemist.github.io/pages/faq.md

 # What happens if the I-140 petition is denied?

 I know several people who got their I-140 petitions denied (or they received the RFE and didn’t reply to it, effectively abandoning their petition).
 This didn’t affect their nonimmigrant status.
-They could renew the nonimmigrant visa or submit the new I-140 that would be approved.
-I even read the stories online about people submitting several I-140 petitions simultaneously under different categories (EB1-A and EB2-NIW), one was denied, another was approved, and they could proceed with getting the green card due to the approved I-140.
+They could renew the nonimmigrant visa or file the new I-140 that would be approved.
+I even read the stories online about people filing several I-140 petitions simultaneously under different categories (EB1-A and EB2-NIW), one was denied, another was approved, and they could proceed with getting the green card due to the approved I-140.

-This is a major difference between submitting I-140 alone and submitting I-140 concurrently with I-485.
+This is a major difference between filing I-140 alone and filing I-140 concurrently with I-485.
 In the second case, the filing of I-485 constitutes the immigration intent and the denial of I-140 may result in the loss of the legal status in the US and it will be very difficult to obtain a new nonimmigrant visa in the future.
-That’s why I did everything stepwise: 1) got I-140 approved; 2) submitted I-485 only after approved I-140.
+That’s why I did everything stepwise: 1) got I-140 approved; 2) filed I-485 only after approved I-140.

-# Can the form I-140 be submitted for a person who doesn’t live in the United States?
+# Can Form I-140 be filed by a person who does not live in the United States?

-As I understand the law and the USCIS’s instructions, any person from any country can file the I-140 petition under either EB-1A or EB2-NIW categories.
-I even know a few people who submitted their I-140 from Russia and got the approval.
-However, my brother and I submitted this form when we already worked in the US as postdocs in the F-1 OPT status.
-And I believe that it greatly increased the chances of approval.
+As far as I understand the laws and the USCIS instructions, any person from any country can file an I-140 petition under the EB-1A or EB2-NIW category.
+I even know a few people who filed their I-140 from Russia and received the approval.
+However, my brother and I filed this form when we already worked in the US as postdocs in the F-1 OPT status.
+I believe that this fact greatly increased the chances of success.

 The EB1-A category has a clear requirement of “D. Evidence that the alien is coming to the United States to continue work in the area of expertise.
 Such evidence may include letters from prospective employers, evidence of prearranged commitments such as contracts, or a statement from the alien detailing plans on how he or she intends to continue work in the United States.” (<https://www.uscis.gov/system/files_force/files/form/i-140instr.pdf>).

-Leaving the Part 6 of the Form I-140 (about the proposed employment) blank is not a good idea.
+Leaving the Part 6 of Form I-140 (about the proposed employment) blank is not a good idea.
 The USCIS may not believe in self-employed scientists (I’m less sure about artists or businessmen).
 Though the law doesn’t require the job offer for the EB-1A category, the person should ideally find the job in the US on nonimmigrant visa (F-1 OPT, J-1, H1-B, O-1, etc.) or at least have a job offer letter from a prospective US employer.

 For a person with a foreign PhD, a frequent and reasonable option is to move to the US to work as a postdoc as their first job.
 After all, everyone should have a good plan how to earn money in the US before trying to get the green card.